 Veronica Morris, PhD

 Veronica Morris lives in South Carolina and has been using service dogs since 2005.
-She trained both of her service dogs herself, and is currently training her third—a Japanese Chin named Hestia.
-Her previous service dogs, Sabrina and Ollivander, both assisted her while she earned her PhD.
+She trained all of her service dogs herself, including her current fourth service dog in training—a Japanese Chin named Felix.
+Her previous service dogs were Sabrina, Ollivander, and Hestia, with one wash-out named Alice who is a beloved pet.
 Veronica has a BS in Biology and an MS in Genetics and Molecular Biology from the University of North Carolina at Chapel Hill, and a PhD in Environmental Science, Policy, and Management from the University of California at Berkeley.
+Veronica also volunteers for Advocates for Service Animal Partners and NAMI Piedmont Tri-County.
 Veronica is excited to work with and support members of the service dog community through PSDP, and is particularly interested in training facilitation and community support.

 Bradley W. Morris, MA, CPhil

-Brad’s significant other has been partnered with a psychiatric service dog since 2005, and Brad has been pleased to provide support in many flavors: meeting organization and record-keeping, finances, website crafting, and anything else involving the written word—especially advocacy.
-He met his spouse at the University of North Carolina at Chapel Hill, where he earned his BA in both Philosophy and Psychology.
-Brad enjoyed six years at the University of California at Davis earning his graduate degrees in Philosophy and teaching students how to think critically, write persuasively, and lead well-considered lives.
-Brad brings to the PSDP table his consciously-cultivated writing expertise, years of event planning and execution experience, and a propensity to do all the little things everyone wants help with—especially anything detail-intense or necessitating critical reasoning.
-Through his lengthy immersion in supporting the psychiatric service dog community, he’s grown well-integrated into the PSDP family.
+Brad is a wheelchair user and his spouse has been partnered with a psychiatric service dog since 2005.
+He’s been pleased to provide support in many flavors: photography and graphic design, meeting organization and record-keeping, finances, website crafting, and anything else involving the written word—especially advocacy.
+He earned his BA in both Philosophy and Psychology at the University of North Carolina at Chapel Hill.
+Brad later enjoyed six years at the University of California at Davis, earning his graduate degrees in Philosophy and teaching students how to think critically, write persuasively, and lead well-considered lives.
+He served in DC as a co-chair representing service animal users on USDOT’s committee to update the service animal flying laws.
+This led to his co-founding the USAUSA coalition.
+He drives other outreach to actively develop solidarity in the service dog community, repairing old divisions into a collective strength that he sincerely hopes will keep crushing injustice.
 You can learn more about his passion for the cause and find out what his question is for you on the Brad’s Question page!

-Linden lives in Southern California and has been partnered with her handler-trained service dog since 2009.
-She has a BA in Interdisciplinary Studies.
-A mental health consumer, she is dedicated to grassroots organizational support for people with mental illness, with a special focus on assisting people with mental illness learn the responsibilities of service dog training and lifestyle.
+Linden lives in Southern California and was partnered with her first handler-trained service dog from 2009-2019.
+She is currently training a service dog prospect.
+Linden earned a BA in Interdisciplinary Studies after failing three times due to undiagnosed Bipolar Disorder I. A mental healthcare consumer and a disability rights activist, she is dedicated to grassroots organizational support for people with mental illness and other disabilities.
+Linden has a special focus on assisting people with mental illness to train a service dog partner, helping them learn the responsibilities and the lifestyle.

 Board of Advisors